tudoroancea/brains2/src/brains2/src/control/README.md

       After the 1st exploration lap, we use the past trajectory as a raceline and change the costs for the exploitation phase.
 We can re-estimate it lap after lap, but we keep track of the lateral deviation $n$ and the heading deviation $\psi$ during the exploration phase, and then we recompute the actual taken poses based on the adjusted center line (after loop closure)

-  > !NOTE: during the first lap the first and last points will not be the same !!!!!
+    > [!NOTE]: during the first lap the first and last points will not be the same !!!!!

     ⇒ we stitch the last prediction with the beginning of the lap

     we compute the curvature values outside of the OCP, based on the initial guess, constructed based on the last prediction extended by the same control

     we could use this not as reference but as terminal target

 ## OCP Description